Veye Chest, our AI solution for pulmonary nodule management, has been replaced by Veye Lung Nodules with the launch of the latest product version.

 - Minimal disturbance in the workflow in case of upgrades or new AI solutions.

-Dennis Dickerscheid, Medical Physicist at the Albert Schweitzer Hospital in the Netherlands, was closely involved in testing the new version of our solutions.
+Dennis Dickerscheid, Medical Physicist at the Albert Schweitzer Hospital in the Netherlands, tested the new version of our solutions.
 He said:

 “Everyone at Aidence has been prompt and supportive, ensuring a smooth and effortless migration to Veye Lung Nodules and Veye Engine.
 We look forward to the continued use of a tool that has become invaluable in our workflow”.